Buyani/COT-Projects/README.md

 - In package manager console run the following commands
     ```
 	-Add-Migration InitialCreate or use any name you like
+	-Update-database
    ```
 - Run the project start adding cot reports

-#  Not much validation has beeen done in this project its only client side validation on user side so any values will go through in the form
+#  Not much validation has been done in this project